 Legal and financial issues can be a challenge.
 For example, you might find that you’re spending your retirement savings on raising your grandchild.
 Costs can be high, especially if your grandchild has special needs.

-Some grandparent carers also face legal issues – for example, if other family members want to raise the child or have access visits.
+Some grandparent carers also face complex legal issues relating to the care of their grandchildren.
+For example, you might need to go to the Child Protection Court or Family Court if other family members want to raise the child or have access visits.

 Looking after yourself

-When you take care of yourself with regular exercise, good food, enough rest and medical check-ups, you’ll be in better shape to care for your grandchild.
+It’s important to take care of yourself with regular exercise, good food, enough rest and medical check-ups, so you’ll be in better shape to care for your grandchild.